 A 16th-century German duke who carved out his own small territory and built a magnificent Renaissance castle as its seat.

-In the tangled web of German princely inheritance, Francis of Brunswick-Lüneburg secured his place not through conquest, but through a family settlement.
-As the youngest son of Duke Henry the Middle, he initially shared rule of the duchy with his elder brother Ernest for three decades.
-In 1539, seeking his own domain, he accepted a partition: the newly created Duchy of Gifhorn, a modest territory he would rule independently.
-For the final decade of his life, Francis focused on transforming Gifhorn Castle from a medieval fortress into a splendid Renaissance residence, a symbol of his authority.
-His reign was brief and his duchy was reabsorbed by the main Brunswick line after his death, but he left a physical legacy in the form of the castle, which stands as a monument to the aspirations of a lesser-known prince of the Reformation era.
+Francis of Brunswick-Lüneburg accepted the newly created Duchy of Gifhorn in 1539, a modest territory he would rule independently for a decade.
+As the youngest son of Duke Henry the Middle, he initially shared rule of the duchy with his elder brother Ernest for thirty years.
+Seeking his own domain, he agreed to a partition.
+For the final decade of his life, he focused on transforming Gifhorn Castle from a medieval fortress into a splendid Renaissance residence, a symbol of his authority.
+His reign was brief, and his duchy was reabsorbed by the main Brunswick line after his death.
+But he left a physical legacy in the castle, a monument to the aspirations of a lesser-known prince of the Reformation era.

 The biggest hits of 1508